anushri-sharma/Google-IT-Support-Certificate/Course 3 -Operating Systems and You: Becoming a Power User/Module 5 -  Process Management/README.md

 **Session manager subsystem**: Process that is in charge of seing some stu up to work for the OS

-Signal: A way to tell a process that something has just happened
+**Signal**: A way to tell a process that something has just happened

 Suspended apps: A command that will tell the OS to suspend background mobile apps